-Please submit all application materials through OTCAS at www.otcas.org.
+Please submit all application materials through OTCAS at otcas.liaisoncas.com.
 Your OTCAS application must be submitted by the deadline for that application cycle.
 OTCAS will take two to four weeks to verify the submitted application.
 The Methodist University OTD program will not review an application until it is in a verified status.

-Early Decision Deadline: October 15th
+Early Decision Deadline: October 15

-Official GRE scores and required letters of recommendation must also be reported by this deadline in order to be considered for Early Decision.
+Required letters of recommendation must also be reported by this deadline in order to be considered for Early Decision.
 Interview decisions will go out approximately 4-6 weeks after the deadline.

-Regular Admission Deadline: January 15th
+Regular Admission Deadline: December 15

-Official GRE scores and required letters of recommendation must be received by the program before an interview decision can be made.
+Required letters of recommendation must be received by the program before an interview decision can be made.
 Interview decisions will go out approximately 4-6 weeks after the deadline.